LogiqsAgro/developers/docs/faq.md

 Long story short: several times a week.
 We have a hard time to keep all our customers up-to-date with a recent version of our software.
-We are actively working on improving this and could use in help in terms continuous delivery and quality assurance.
+We are actively working on improving this and could use help in continuous delivery and quality assurance.